sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String* *optional*.
 Identifier for the attribute.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
-* assignmentStatus - *String*.
+* isMandatory - *Boolean*.
 Indication whether reporting a given attribute is mandatory or conditional.
-The two possible values are "Mandatory" and "Conditional".
 * attributeRelationship - *Object*.
 The *[attributeRelationship](#attributeRelationship)* object describes how the value of this attribute varies with the values of other components.
 These relationships will be used to determine the attachment level of the attribute in the various data formats.
 * measureRelationship - *Array* of *String*s *optional*.
 The measureRelationship array identifies the measures that the attribute applies to.
 If this is not used, the attribute is assumed to apply to all measures.
 If used, it contains one or more identifiers of (a) local measure(s).
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.